 4.1.5 To participate in all scientific meetings organized by, or under the auspices of, the Union.

-4.1.6 To be eligible, upon approval by the Board and the individual’s employer, to serve as an IUFRO officeholder.
+4.1.6 To be eligible to serve as an IUFRO officeholder, in accordance with relevant provisions of these Statutes and Internal Regulations.

-4.2 All Member Organizations of a country collectively shall have the right to send a representative to participate and vote in the International Council.
+4.2 All Member Organizations of a country collectively shall have the right to select one representative and one alternate representative to the International Council.

-4.3 Delinquencies in membership payments may cause restrictions in membership rights and entitlements. (see Internal Regulations Section III.5)
+4.3 Delinquencies in membership payments may cause restrictions in membership rights and entitlements. (see also Internal Regulations Section III.5)

-4.4 Chapters may be formed by groups of members, with approval by the Board.
-(See Statutes Articles IV.2.3 and XIII.1.4/5 and Internal Regulations Section III.9)

 5 Duties of members

-5.1 It shall be the duty of all members to promote the activities of the Union to the best of their abilities, to observe the Statutes and decisions of each Organ (see Statutes Article IV.1) and – except for Honorary Members – to pay subscriptions or membership fees punctually.
+5.1 It shall be the duty of all members to promote the aims and activities of the Union to the best of their abilities, to observe the Statutes and – except for Honorary Members – to pay subscriptions or membership fees punctually.

 ARTICLE IV: Organs and Structure